Listing Items on Separate eBay Accounts

-Advantages of Multiple Accounts
+The Advantages of Having Multiple Accounts

-- Identification must be separate.
-Each eBay account must have a unique seller ID and email address.
+- Identification Must Be Separate: Each eBay account must have a unique seller ID and email address.

-- Multiple accounts are not a suspension remedy.
-If you've been suspended, don't simply register a new account in hopes of getting back into business.
-This is why you should establish a second account before you ever get into trouble. eBay's proprietary systems and data are very good at linking related accounts together and you'll find that your new account is quickly also suspended if the problems with your old account haven't been resolved.
+- Multiple Accounts Are Not a Suspension Remedy: If you've been suspended, don't simply register a new account in hopes of getting back into business.
+This is why you should establish a second account before you ever get into trouble. eBay's proprietary systems and data are very good at linking related accounts together, and you'll find that your new account is quickly also suspended if the problems with your old account haven't been resolved.
 Registering a new account during an existing suspension as a knee-jerk reaction will get you into more trouble than trying to resolve the issues on your one existing account.